lenymo/glennmccomb-com/content/articles/how-to-create-awesome-sequential-animations-for-your-react-angular-vue-app-using-sass-and-css-animations.md

 ---
 title: >-
-  How to create awesome sequential animations for your React / Angular / Vue app using Sass and CSS animations
+  Create awesome sequential animations for your React / Angular / Vue app using Sass and CSS animations
 date: '2018-04-16T17:20:46+10:00'
 categories:
   - development